VISITING ANGELS SOUTH PHOENIX, AZ 480-886-1165

 There is research that shows that Alzheimer's typically begins years before individuals truly show any indications.
 The symptoms usually show in older adults.
 However, there have been cases where adults in their 40's-50's have shown symptoms.
 This disease is progressive and gets worse over time.

 At first, symptoms will be mild with minimal effect on an individual's well-being.
 As Alzheimer's gets worse, the mild symptoms will become moderate to severe.
-By the final stages of Alzheimer's, individuals may lose all short-term and long-term memory, the ability to speak and to understand speech, and the ability to perform basic personal activities, such as how to use the bathroom or eat on their own.
+By the final stages of Alzheimer's, individuals may lose all short-term and long-term memory, the ability to speak and understand speech, and the ability to perform basic personal activities, such as how to use the bathroom or eat on their own.
 Learn how to provide support for Alzheimer's and prepare for the stages of Alzheimer's.

 Does Alzheimer’s Disease Have a Cure?

 Sadly, there isn't a cure for Alzheimer's Disease, and it is understood to be irreversible.
 There are treatments and clinical trials that are limited to showing the onset of the disease, delaying its initial symptoms, and/or reducing its progress.
 This is all happening while scientist continues to search for a cure.
-It is also helpful to seek support for Alzheimer's groups.
+It is also helpful to seek support from Alzheimer's groups.

 What are the Options for Alzheimer’s Care?